 If you made improvements last year to your home to make it more energy-efficient, Uncle Sam wants to help -- but not as much as he previously did.

-For the 2011 tax year, the nonbusiness energy property credit is worth a maximum of $500.
-That's just a third of the credit that was available the prior tax year.
+For the 2012 and 2013 tax years, the nonbusiness energy property credit is worth a maximum of $500.
+That's just a third of the credit that was available in some prior tax years.

-Also, claiming the tax credit got more difficult.
+Also, claiming the tax credit is more difficult.
 It's once again parceled out in varying amounts for different types of energy-efficient home improvements.

 |Windows, doors and skylight||10% of the cost, up to $500, but windows are capped at $200.|